 Late-Round NFL Draft Gem?
 Tight End Prospect Craves Special Teams 'Dirty Work'

-The Washington Commanders look to add a tight end in the upcoming 2022 NFL Draft as Washington's offense and new quarterback Carson Wentz thrive with big tight ends.
-With Ricky Seals-Jones departing to the New York Giants in free agency, Washington has a need for depth at the position.
+The Atlanta Falcons could look to add a tight end in the upcoming 2022 NFL Draft as Atlanta's offense and new quarterback Marcus Mariota thrive with big tight ends.
+With Anthony Firkser signing in free agency, Atlanta might still look for another tight end.

 Teagan Quitoriano at NFL Combine